The-Sequence-Ontology/GAL/README.md

 # DESCRIPTION #

-The Genome Annotation Library (GAL) is a collection of modules that strive to make working with genome annotations simple, intuitive and fast.
+The Genome Annotation Library (GAL) is a collection of Perl modules that strive to make working with genome annotations simple, intuitive and fast.
 Users of GAL first create an annotation object which in turn will contain Parser, Storage and Schema objects.
 The parser allows